nburrus/tuxpaint/docs/is_IS.UTF-8/README.txt

         details.

     'Starter' & Template Images ←
-          o 'Starters' can behave like a page from a coloring book — a black-and-white outline of a picture, which you can then color in, and the black outline remains intact — or like a 3D photograph, where you draw in between a foreground and background layer. o 'Templates' are similar, but simply provide a background drawing to work off of.
+          @ 'Starters' can behave like a page from a coloring book — a black-and-white outline of a picture, which you can then color in, and the black outline remains intact — or like a 3D photograph, where you draw in between a foreground and background layer.
+          @ 'Templates' are similar, but simply provide a background drawing to work off of.
 Unlike 'Starters', there is no layer that remains in the foreground of anything you draw in the picture.